komyg/ng-fire-and-forget-polling/article.md

 The second test very similar to the first one, but in this case we are forcing a timeout using an observable that will emit a result after the specified polling interval of 30: `cold('----a|', { a: 42 }),`.
 Our effect will handle the timeout error and try again.

 The last test is also similar to the other ones, but in this case we are simulating an error using this observable: `cold('-#'),`.
 Our effect should handle this error and try again.

+## Components

+Now that we have our effect up and running, let's create a component that subscribe to it.

+### App component

+First le's remove the default app compoment and add a new one in: *src/compoments/app* folder.
+To start delete the files:

+- src/app.component.html
+- src/app.component.scss
+- src/app.component.ts
+- src/app.component.spec.ts

+Then recreate the files above inside the *src/components/app* folder.
+You can use the angular cli template generation command: `ng generate components/app` to speed things up.
+Don't forget to update your `app.module.ts` file.

+>Note: you don't actually have to do this.
+You could just replace the contents of the app component files with the code below, but I think this way things are more organized.